 through this carefully before you order any parts.

-All except R5: miniature 1% metal film type
+All except R5: miniature 1% thin film or metal film type

 Lead spacing 0.200" (5mm)